federicotomas79/SpecEXR/README.md

 devtools::install_github("Yanjie-Li/SpecEXR")
 ```

-Note:"rtools" and "EBImage"  and other packages were required, "rtools"should install manually from: [rtools](https://cran.r-project.org/bin/windows/Rtools/rtools42/rtools.html) .
+Note:`rtools` and "EBImage"  and other packages were required, `rtools` should install manually from: [rtools](https://cran.r-project.org/bin/windows/Rtools/rtools42/rtools.html) .

 # The source package